President and Chief Executive Officer

 Nicholson serves on the board of the Hillsborough County Bar Foundation, where he is past president.
 He also serves on the boards of the Tampa Bay History Center and the University Club of Tampa.

-Vice President of Energy Supply and ED/ES Asset Management
+Vice President of Electric Delivery and Asset Management (ED/ES)

-Dave Pickles is vice president of Energy Supply and of Asset Management for both Energy Delivery and Energy Supply.
+Dave Pickles is vice president of Electric Delivery and of Asset Management for both Electric Delivery and Energy Supply.
+He also is responsible for Capital Management for both major operating areas.

 Pickles has a degree in chemical engineering from Dalhousie University.
 He serves as a member of the Generation Council for the Electric Power Research Institute (EPRI).